Kobraz/Kobraz/README.md

 🧑‍🎓 I study Front-End Development at full time too (do not recommend - its hard), because my interests have alwas been around Information Technology and Webdesign is  one of my primary interests.

+🔨 Im currently working at my Portefolio Project in my study 🪓 At my job Im working to get a new serversolution running where we can host some of our websoulutions internally.

 ## Contact